 The AFL Masters season runs from April to September.
-We train every Wednesday from 6.00pm and play games every second week.
+We train every Wednesday from 6pm and play games every second week.
 After training on the Wednesday before each game the club provides a meal for everyone in the clubrooms.

 Our year kicks off in February with pre-season training.
-A chance to dust off the cobwebs and shake off the rust of summer.
+This is a chance to dust off the cobwebs and shake off the rust of summer.
 During the year there are several social events for everyone to enjoy including season launch, family night, date night and poker night.

 A Brief History of the Vets

-The Wembley Veterans’ Football Team started in 1984 when it became apparent that the Swanbourne Veterans’ Football Club was having difficulty in fielding a team.
-The then president of Superules WA, Bruce Arlow, contacted Alan Cockram and asked if Wembley, a strong Amateur Club, were interested in fielding a Superules side.
-The first team was formed in 1985 and was an extension of the Premier Magpies Past Players Association formed in 1984 with all players being ex Wembley Amateurs.
-Graham Matcham was the convenor/organiser/coach of the first team, which operated on a fairly casual basis that year, highlighted by the many enjoyable bus trips with the wives and girlfriends to the away games (particularly Bunbury).
 Things became a little more serious in 1986 and Alan Cockram officially assumed the role of coach in that year.
 An influx of players from the Graylands Football Club boosted numbers in 1987 and later led to ex Wanneroo Sunday League player Dennis Williams joining the ranks.
 Dennis later took over the coaching duties from former West Perth league player Russell Aitken.

 CUB was prepared to donate thirty cents to each club for every Special Tab off each carton that was collected.
-Bobby Tanner had a mate at the tip who collected all the tabs off cartons going through the tip and the Vets’ Bus returning from away games was seen to be stopping at every rubbish bin on the journey, not for the usual stops required by the drinking males, but to collect tabs from cartons.
+Bobby Tanner had a mate at the tip who collected all the tabs off cartons going through the tip and the Vets’ bus returning from away games was seen to be stopping at every rubbish bin on the journey, not for the usual stops required by the drinking males, but to collect tabs from cartons.
 This netted the club a tidy profit and set the club up financially.